WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 It is difficult to determine a sufficient anonymity score since enough research hasn’t been conducted to provide a definitive answer.
 The right anonymity score depends on your own personal threat model.
-However, the rough consensus among many privacy researchers is that an anonymity score above 50 could be considered sufficient.
+However, the rough consensus is that with WabiSabi an anonymity score of 2 and above could be considered sufficient.
 :::

 :::details